Shujian2015/WInDS_Linux/README.md

 - Compiling: all the file to compile FAST
 - Scource: all the source files for FAST/WInDS
 - doc: documentations for WInDS
-- Sample_test: several test cases for FAST/WInDS can also bash files to generate input files.
+- Sample_test: several test cases for FAST/WInDS and bash files to generate input files.
 - plot_win: files to make plots from FAST output files by Matlab
 - doctoral_proposal_slides: my proporsal slides, which can provide a high level description of the research
-- test_treecode_240sec: stand along test files for TreeCode Algorithm.
+- test_treecode_240sec: stand-alone test files for TreeCode Algorithm.

 If you find it useful, feel free to cite it: